Systemic Revenue · Reference

 Script High-Stakes

-Script the 3-5 critical moments where reps consistently choke.
+Script the three to five moments where reps consistently choke.

 Live Execution

 Theory is useless.
 Role-play the fix.
-They don't leave until they nail it 3 times.
+They do not leave until they nail it three times.

 Close the Loop

-Coached Monday?
-Verify Friday.
-Feedback without follow-up is just theater.
+Coached Monday, verified Friday.
+Feedback without follow-up is theater.

 The Philosophy